bioidiap/bob.extension/doc/rc.rst

    ...         self.original_directory = original_directory

-:py:attr:`bob.extension.rc` is a dictionary which returns ``None`` for non-existing keys so you don't have to worry about exception handling for non- existing keys.
+:py:attr:`bob.extension.rc` is a dictionary which returns ``None`` for non-existing keys so you don't have to worry about exception handling for non-existing keys.

 .. warning::